 vSAN does not require external networked storage for storing virtual machine files remotely, such as on a Fibre Channel (FC) or Storage Area Network (SAN).

-vSAN has no concept of traditional storage volumes based on LUNs or NFS shares, although the iSCSI target service uses LUNs to enable an initiator on a remote host to transport block-level data to a storage device in the vSAN cluster.
+vSAN does not behave like traditional storage volumes based on LUNs or NFS shares.
+The iSCSI target service uses LUNs to enable an initiator on a remote host to transport block-level data to a storage device in the vSAN cluster.

 Some standard storage protocols, such as FCP, do not apply to vSAN.